+- 7.1.1.
 The court may order a hearing at any stage of the proceedings for case management, debate on the merits, settlement and/or any other purpose.
 The court will schedule a hearing, as appropriate in the case, after the writ of summons or the defence is submitted.
-At the parties' request or with their consent, the court may direct that no hearing will be held.

-The court may direct that the hearing be held via video conferencing or any other suitable means, taking into account due process.
+At the parties' request or with their consent, the court may direct that no hearing will be held. - 7.1.2.
+The court may direct that the hearing be held via video conferencing or any other suitable means, taking into account due process and in accordance with the requirements of a fair trial.
+If a party wishes certain persons to attend the hearing by videoconference, it must make its request for this no later than upon the occasion of the specification of available dates (7.1.4). - 7.1.3.
 If the parties wish to have a case management conference, they must notify the court at the latest in their respective first written submissions.
-They must specify the topics for the case management conference, including procedural logistics, debate on motions, certain issues or parts of the substantive dispute, and/or settlement.
+They must specify the topics for the case management conference, including procedural logistics, debate on motions, certain issues or parts of the substantive dispute, and/or settlement. - 7.1.4.
+In order to schedule the date of the hearing, the court preferably before the submission of the statement of defence asks all the parties to specify their availability in a certain period.
+The parties are required to specify at least seven mornings or afternoons in a month on which they are available.
+If the court receives no, or an insufficient number of, unavailability notices, the court sets the date at its discretion.